microsoft/hlsl-specs/docs/Process.md

 ## Proposing a Feature

-By far the best way for an external contributor to propose a feature is through GitHub issues.
+By far the best way for an external contributor to propose a feature is through GitHub issues (See the section below on "Filing Issues").
 If you can't be deterred from writing a proposal yourself you must find a member of the HLSL team to act as a _Sponsor_ for the change.
 The _Sponsor_ is responsible for tracking and helping change proposals through the proposal life cycle.

 All feature proposals are evaluated against the goals for the next HLSL language revision.
 The goals for the upcoming HLSL language version can be found